MRI PROSTATE with Contrast (Dynamic)

 4. Differentiation from Benign Conditions

-5. Post-treatment Assessment
+5. Post-Treatment Assessment

 Clinical Indications

-• Pre-treatment staging of confirmed cancer.
+• Pre-treatment staging of confirmed prostate cancer.

-• Monitoring for recurrence after therapy.
+• Monitoring for recurrence after treatment.

 Procedure Details